uhop/tight-sprite/README.md

 many heuristics were proposed since invention of computers.

 While there are plenty of tools available to produce sprites, hardly any of them are concerned with efficient packing.
-There are many variants of naive stacking, or their variations, like shelf packing (essentially horizontal stack of vertical stacks).
+There are many variants of a naive stacking, or their variations, like a shelf packing (essentially horizontal stack of vertical stacks).
 They are clearly suboptimal.
 Very popular are various tree-based algorithms based on guillotine splits.
 Because we don't require guillotine cuts, this built-in restriction prohibits certain optimizations.
 And of course there are some home-grown algorithms, which do not perform better than